top of page

 Dr. Alisa Kubala

 Have you ever heard of parrot fever?
-Parrot fever is the common name for a serious disease that is common in a variety of birds—not just parrots.
+Parrot fever (Psittacosis) is the common name for a serious disease that is common in a variety of birds—not just parrots.
 If you’re new to bird ownership or you’re thinking about bringing home a pet bird, it’s important to brush up on everything you need to know about parrot fever to protect your pet as well as your family.

 In the article below, we’ll give you a quick rundown of the basics about parrot fever.
 With the help of this information, you can learn how to prepare for this risk and what to do if it happens to your pet.